Vision

 An avid hockey enthusiast, Geoff was a member of Penn State’s national champion team, serving as its captain his senior year.
 He received the hockey team’s Distinguished Alumni Award in 2016, and he and his wife, Stephanie, established a scholarship for men’s hockey.
 In his professional life, Geoff is the chief executive officer of Medtronic, one of the world’s leading biomedical engineering corporations.
 Before joining Medtronic, Geoff spent nineteen years in a variety of business development, strategic marketing, and sales management roles at GE Healthcare and GE Capital.
 Passionate about socio-economic issues, Geoff serves on the board of directors for several nonprofit organizations including Children’s HeartLink, the Northside Achievement Zone, and the YMCA of the North.
 He is also part of OneTen, a coalition of cross-industry leaders committed to breaking down systemic barriers for Black Americans.

 After graduating from Penn State, Cathy earned her MBA degree at Pace University.
-She is the chief executive officer of Kemark Financial Services Inc., joining Kemark after 20 years as the principal in charge of PricewaterhouseCoopers LLP Insurance Risk Management Solutions.
-She is a dedicated volunteer, having served as chair of the Liberal Arts Strategic Communications Task Force, a and a Liberal Arts mentor, and adviser to the dean, in addition to her work on Development Council.
+She is the chief executive officer of Kemark Financial Services Inc., joining Kemark after twenty years as the principal in charge of PricewaterhouseCoopers LLP Insurance Risk Management Solutions.
+She is a dedicated volunteer, having served as chair of the college’s strategic communications task force for A Greater Penn State for Twenty-First Century Excellence campaign; a Liberal Arts alumni mentor, and an adviser to the dean, in addition to her work on the Liberal Arts Development Council.
 She has received several awards for her service and philanthropy including the Liberal Arts Outstanding Alumni Award, the 2014 Alumni Fellow Award, and the Chaiken Leadership Award.
 Beyond Penn State, Cathy has held positions on several professional boards.
-In their combined family, Cathy and husband, Bob McKeon have approximately 23 Penn State degrees and counting.
+In their combined family, Cathy and husband, Bob McKeon have approximately twenty-three Penn State degrees and counting.

 After graduating from Penn State, Donna earned her juris doctorate at Temple University.
 An avid history buff and dedicated Liberal Arts volunteer, Donna is a retired attorney who has often engaged with the McCourtney Institute for Democracy and the Richards Civil War Era Center in addition to her work as a member of the Development Council.
 Outside of Penn State, she served on boards of the Chester County Historical Society, the Chester County Fund for Women and Girls, the Waynesborough Country Club, and the Willistown Conservation Trust.
 Donna and her husband, Bill, also a Penn State graduate, took advantage of a matching program created by Ted and Tracy McCourtney, to establish the William L. and Donna F. Oliver-McCourtney Professorship in the Department of History.